sp-hash/TeamBlackMiner/VERTCOIN.md

 Get SPMiner from:
 * https://github.com/sp-hash/SPMiner/releases

-And copy the executable into this folder.
+And copy the executable into the folder.

 Run SPMiner and Team Black Miner in paralell with two terminal windows.